What is Records Management File Plan?

 With a goal of increasing efficiency and reducing costs, organizations are turning to digitization.
 This has led to increased demand for records management professionals who can help with digital record-keeping and compliance.

-The following are the key features of an effective records management plan:
+The following are the key features of an effective records management file plan:

 1) Define the purpose of the plan